-Choice 6 - Abort - selecting this award will deactivate the Smart Missile and the inlane insert will flash instead of being lit solid; you can requalify it (lit solid again) with two shots to the Truck.
+- Abort - Selecting this award will deactivate the Smart Missile and the inlane insert will flash instead of being lit solid.
+You can requalify it (lit solid again) with two shots to the truck.

-Shoot the right ramp 4 times to start.
-Pteranodon Attack is a timed frenzy mode where all switches add 25K (+10K each subsequent Pteranodon mode) to an award collected at the right ramp, and can be rebuilt/re-collected while there’s time left in the mode.
-Each threshold of 12 switches adds a multiplier to your next award, and resets only when you collect a Pteranodon award at the R ramp.
-When the mode times out (or if you drain), the multiplier carries over to the next Pteranodon Attack, but not the award value – meaning it might be a good idea to focus on building up the multiplier for the first Pteranodon Attack instead of trying to collect the award.
-Note: the timer will not pause in the pops nor during game stoppages such as mode introductions.
+After four shots to the right ramp, Pteranodon Attack will start.
+This is a timed frenzy mode where all switches add 25K (+10K each subsequent Pteranodon Attack) to an award collected at the right ramp, which can be rebuilt/re-collected while there’s time left in the mode.
+Each threshold of 12 switches adds a multiplier to your next award that resets only when the award is collected.
+When the mode times out (or if you drain), the multiplier carries over to the next Pteranodon Attack, but not the award value.
+(Note: the timer will not pause in the pops nor during game stoppages such as mode introductions.)

 The bumpers build your Amber Bonus throughout the entire game.
 Collect the Amber Bonus at the lit pops standup, which is lit by going through the rollover above the pops.
 Collecting the Amber Bonus does not reset it – it will relight and continue growing from the prior collected value.
-Capturing Dinos provides a one-time multiplier to your next Amber Bonus collect.
-If you capture multiple Dinos between Amber Bonus collects, then the captured Dino Amber multipliers stack.
+Capturing dinosaurs provides a one-time multiplier to your next Amber Bonus collect, which stack until collected.
 The current Amber Bonus is also collected during end-of-ball bonus and can be repeatedly collected during the first four Super Supply Drop awards.